-The Office of Graduate Studies accepts new manuscripts for review on the first day of the quarter through the submission deadline, which is the last day of the 7th week of the quarter.
+The Office of Graduate Studies accepts new manuscripts for review on the first day of the semester through the submission deadline.
 No new manuscripts may be submitted after the submission deadline, but students who need to make corrections to their previously submitted manuscripts may do so.